geraldo-reboucas/nvdbspeedlimit/README.md

 # Why can't you just give us a shapefile?
 How hard can it be?

-Not hard at all.
-But then the burden on keeping your system updated will be on NPRA.
+Not hard at all, probably less than 30 minutes from start to finish (grab the latest route application network data, convert into a shapefile and share it).
+But then the burden on keeping **your** system updated will be on NPRA, from now on and untill eternernity.

+Your system means it is your responsibility to feed it freshly updates.
 We at NPRA will happily provide extensive guidance on how you can make that happen - with special emphasis on the "you make it happen" - part.
-The NPRA and the Norwegian Mapping Authorities strives to continuosly improve NVDB-related services (NVDB api) and data products for free under the [NLOD license](https://data.norge.no/nlod/en/).
+To that end, the NPRA and the Norwegian Mapping Authorities strives to continuosly improve NVDB-related services (NVDB api) and data products, which are available for free under the [NLOD license](https://data.norge.no/nlod/en/).

 We will do our outmost to ensure that the process of grabbing Norwegian speed limit data (all other road related data) can be automated in a robust pipeline.
 We are happy to discuss any suggestion on how to improve our services and data products.